Masters of the Universe: Masters of the Universe Minis and other modern toylines (2013–present)

 Along with the MOTU Classics series, MOTU Minis and Giants figures were produced from 2013 to 2015.
 Mattel would bring back the Minis line in 2020 with several waves of figures, multipacks and vehicles.
 Mega Construx would release Masters of the Universe themed building block figures and toys, beginning in 2017, including a Castle Grayskull set.
-Funko Pop has also produced Masters of the Universe themed characters since 2018.
+Funko Pop has also produced Masters of the Universe themed characters since 2018, and highly detailed 1/6 and 1/12 scale figures have been released by Mondo since 2019.
+A Barbie Signature series of Masters of the Universe dolls was released by Mattel in conjunction with the 2026 live action movie.

-Recent books, games and other media (2012–present)
+Current MOTU comics, books, games and other recent media

+Dark Horse comics (2021–present)

+Dark Horse Comics released a prequel comic series to the Masters of the Universe Revelation animated series on Netflix, in 2021, as well as a follow-up miniseries for the animated sequel Masters of the Universe Revolution in 2024.
+Dark Horse continues to produce Masters of the Universe comics with an ongoing series, a tie-in mini-series related to the 2026 movie and a crossover with the Teenage Mutant Ninja Turtles, titled 'Turtles of Grayskull'.